Unobstructed Immersed Lagrangian Correspondence and Filtered $A_{\infty}$ Functor: Two different ways to compactify the moduli space of pseudo-holomorphic disks in the direct product

-See Definition \ref{defn1225}.
-In view of (\ref{form1270}) the condition (\ref{form1277}) is equivalent to
+See Definition~\ref{defn1225}.
+In view of \eqref{form1270}, the condition \eqref{form1277} is equivalent to

-Compare \cite[(6.2) and (6.3)]{foooanalysis} and see Figure \ref{Figure12-78}.
+Compare \cite[equations~(6.2) and (6.3)]{foooanalysis} and see Figure~\ref{Figure12-78}.

-We use Riemannian metric on $\Sigma^{\rm d} \setminus \{\frak o\}$ (resp. $\Sigma^{\rm s}_i \setminus \{0\}$) such that on the image of $\varphi^{\rm d}$ (resp. $\varphi^{\rm s}_i$) it is isometric to $[0,\infty) \times S^1$ (resp. $(-\infty,0] \times S^1$) with $(\tau',t')$ (resp. $(\tau''_i,t''_i)$) as coordinates.
+We use Riemannian metric on $\Sigma^{\rm d} \setminus \{\mathfrak o\}$ (resp.~$\Sigma^{\rm s}_i \setminus \{0\}$) such that on the image of $\varphi^{\rm d}$ (resp.~$\varphi^{\rm s}_i$) it is isometric to $[0,\infty) \times S^1$ \big(resp.\ $(-\infty,0] \times S^1$\big) with $(\tau',t')$ (resp.\ $(\tau''_i,t''_i)$) as coordinates.

-We introduce weighted Sobolev space which we use for our gluing analysis.
-We follow \cite[Section 3]{foooanalysis} here.
-For $\rho \in \mathcal V$ we put $u^{\rm d,\rho}(\frak o) = p^{\rho}$.
-We take sufficiently small positive number $\delta$ and fix it. ($\delta$ is taken to be small compared to the decay rate of the pseudoholomorphic curve at the neck.
-For example $\delta < 1/100$.
-See \cite[Section 2]{foooanalysis} for example.)
+We introduce the weighted Sobolev spaces which we use for our gluing analysis.
+We follow~\cite[Section 3]{foooanalysis} here.
+For $\rho \in \mathcal V$, we put $u^{\rm d,\rho}(\mathfrak o) = p^{\rho}$.
+We take sufficiently small positive number~$\delta$ and fix it. ($\delta$ is taken to be small compared to the decay rate of the pseudo-holomorphic curve at the neck.
+For example, $\delta < 1/100$.
+See, for example, \cite[Section 2]{foooanalysis}.)

-We take and fix connections of $X_1$ and of $X_2$ and then direct product connection of $X_1 \times X_2$.
-Let ${\rm Pal}_{\frak o}$ be the parallel transport of the tangent bundle of $X_1 \times X_2$ with respect to this connection.
+We take and fix connections of $X_1$ and of $X_2$ and then direct product connection of~${X_1 \times X_2}$.
+Let ${\rm Pal}_{\mathfrak o}$ be the parallel transport of the tangent bundle of $X_1 \times X_2$ with respect to this connection.
 We denote by the same symbol the parallel transport of the tangent bundle of $X_i$.
-We denote by ${\rm Pal}^J_{\frak o}$ the complex linear part of it.
+We denote by ${\rm Pal}^J_{\mathfrak o}$ the complex linear part of it.
 (We remark that the almost complex structure we use is $-J_{X_1} \oplus J_{X_2}$.)